Skip to content

 Which states have no cottage food revenue cap?

 As of 2026: Alabama, Arizona, Delaware (with inspection + training), Georgia, Idaho, Indiana (Home Based Vendors), Iowa (shelf-stable tier), Maine, Missouri, Montana, New Mexico, New York (Home Processor), North Carolina (Home Processor), North Dakota, Oklahoma, Pennsylvania (Limited Food Establishment — registration + inspection required), South Dakota, Tennessee, Utah, Washington (shelf-stable), and Wyoming.
 Massachusetts technically has no statewide cap but delegates to local boards of health, so the practical cap depends on your town.
-Several "no-cap" states still impose other restrictions — New York limits to in-person sales, North Carolina requires kitchen inspection, Delaware requires an 8-hour food-safety course, Pennsylvania requires a $35/year LFE registration and inspection.
+Several "no-cap" states still impose other restrictions — New York limits to in-person sales, North Carolina requires kitchen inspection, Delaware requires an 8-hour food-safety course, Pennsylvania requires a $35/year LFE registration and inspection, and Missouri (which repealed its $50,000 cap effective Aug.
+28, 2022) permits only three product categories — baked goods, canned jams or jellies, and dried herbs — sold direct to consumers, with no wholesale and online sales limited to in-state buyers.

 What happens if I exceed my state's cottage food cap?